-- In French, poems by Jean Pellerin, who was seeen in the same cafés as Nils in Paris around 1920.
+- In French, poems by Jean Pellerin, who was seen in the same cafés as Nils in Paris around 1920.

 - My virtual museum, a small collection of the works I like.

-If you have more pictures of this artist, or if you dicover errors in this page, send me a note:
+If you have more pictures of this artist, or if you dicover errors in this page, send me a note (yellow envelope).

-The music you are hearing if you have clicked on the small icon at the top of this page is "Minor swing", by Django Reinhart.
+The music you are hearing if you have clicked on the small icon at the top of this page is "Maple Leaf", by Scott Joplin.